BRATTLEBORO -- Brattleboro Town Clerk Annette Cappy has been named Town Clerk of the Year.

 She is chairwoman of the Windham County Municipal Clerks and Treasurers group, and has served on the executive board for the New England Association of City and Town Clerks, of which she is still a member.

-She has also served on the Vermont Commission on Democracy,
+She has also served on the Vermont Commission on Democracy, the Secretary of State's Clerk's Advisory Board and the Federal Elections Commission Standards Board.

 While she says she loves the day-to-day work of meeting people who come through Town Hall and helping them with the records they are looking for, Cappy has also found herself in the center of historic and news worthy events.